DAAAPSMarcoPolo/frontend/README.md

 ### `yarn start`

 Yarn start serves up the react and live reloads.
-This means you can edit code and the react will automatically reload and reserve at localhost :)
+This means you can edit code and the react will automatically reloads at localhost :)
 You can now view your app at localhost

 * add your env variables which will be pulled from `src/utils/config.js`  the backend
 * your env files are ignored from git! so don't worry ;)
 * make sure you have the [backend](https://?) running
 * run `something` to serve the site :)